 Decorating with yellow walls in a living room is one way to bring instant cheer.
 Here, yellow glaze gives these sitting-room walls a translucent look.
 Dominated by the vibrant citrus-hue painting, the walls provide a sunny backdrop for a white slipcovered sofa, displays of prized possessions, and an immense fireplace.
 Yellow plaids add pattern to the window shade, rug, and chair cushion.
 Chipper notes of cool blue come from a smaller painting over the fireplace and a large glazed ceramic vase.

 Yellows with a twinge of red typically read as a more muted alternative to pure yellow.
 In this dining room, the peachy yellow walls are reminiscent of the warm rays of sunlight that hit sand on a beach, and the seaside-inspired decor captures the texture, color, and feeling of a dreamy beach.
 Rattan chairs and a rustic table give texture to the space and hint at a natural theme.
 Beach finds, such as a giant conch shell, pebbles, glass, and seaside-inspired accents, help the room feel even more organic.

 In this bathroom, white beaded board and gold paint work together to form a twist on the classic cottage look.
-Using mustard yellow, rather than a typical cottage blue, gives the space a more masculine look.
-Simple accessories and minimal decor tap into the simpler side of cottage design while warmer tones in the hand towels and rug keep the space cozy, a trademark of cottage style.
+Using mustard yellow rather than a typical cottage blue gives the space a more masculine look.
+Simple accessories and minimal decor tap into the simpler side of cottage design while warmer tones in the hand towels and rug keep the space cozy—a trademark of cottage style.

 Painting this kitchen didn't stop at the walls.
-A lighter shade of yellow was applied to the ceiling for added visual presence as a sunny cap on this already cheery kitchen.
+A lighter shade of yellow was applied to the ceiling for added visual presence as a sunny cap on the already cheery kitchen.
 Yellow is repeated in the tone of the light oak flooring, creating a cohesive look from floor to ceiling.